Spectre (1996 film): Plot

 Two maids are sent to clean Glen Abbey Manor, a remote estate in Ireland, and encounter several frightening occurrences.
 One of the maids is attacked by rats and attempts to flee in her car, which inexplicably explodes.

 Some time later, married American couple Will and Maura South, along with their daughter, Aubrey, move into Glen Abbey after Maura inherits it from a relative.
 Their marriage has been in crisis after Will, a writer, was unfaithful to Maura.
 Almost immediately after moving in, the family are plagued by various odd occurrences, such as disembodied voices, and Will's computer crashing.
 On their first night, Aubrey is attacked by a monstrous apparition in her room, which vanishes.
 Terrified, Will and Maura consult Edward Shea, a self-proclaimed clairvoyant, to investigate the home.

-During an investigation with his assistant, Amy, Edward has a vision of a woman being sexually assaulted by a dismembered hand.
+During an investigation with his assistant, Amy, Edward has a vision of a woman being sexually assaulted by a disembodied hand.
 Amy searches public death records on her computer and finds records of the Laundrigans, a family who resided in the home in the late 19th-century.
 James Laundrigan, the father, died of pneumonia, while his wife Marion committed suicide in the house; no death certificate exists for their daughter, Colleen.
 Maura is disturbed by this news, as Aubrey has mentioned the name Colleen, which she has attributed to one of her toy dolls.

 Edward and Amy investigate the house's cellar, where Will discovered an amulet showing runic symbols.
 Behind a brick wall, they uncover Colleen's remains, who was apparently murdered by her mother.
 After Colleen is given a proper burial, Will and Maura invite Edward, Amy, and Father Seamus, the local parish priest, over for dinner.
 In her bedroom, Aubrey witnesses the apparition of a nun; meanwhile, during the dinner downstairs, Will, Maura, and their guests are violently attacked by a poltergeist, which shatters the windows and throws knives and utensils at them.
 Edward flees outside, and Will and Maura subsequently find his decapitated body on the ground, his severed head lying on a ledge above the doorway, beneath a gargoyle brandishing a scythe.
 When Will and Maura attempt to recover Aubrey from her bedroom, they find a bright light emanating from the room, and Aubrey missing.